mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 In particular, a lot of the computation can be moved to the crypto provider, who's generated raw material is independent of the private inputs and to some extend even the model.
 As such, its computation may be done in advance whenever it's convenient and at large scale.

-Recall from earlier that it's relevant to optimising both round and communication complexity, and the extensions suggested here are often aimed at improving these at the expense of additional local computation.
+Recall from earlier that it's relevant to optimise both round and communication complexity, and the extensions suggested here are often aimed at improving these at the expense of additional local computation.
 As such, practical experiments are needed to validate their benefits under concrete conditions.

 ## Average pooling